Rome in a day: a practical guide to discover the essentials of the city

 5. Enjoy a good traditional pasta, you deserve it!

 After you've been walking around all morning, take a break, which in the Italian capital is synonymous with pasta and pizza.
 Want to know where the Romans eat without breaking the bank?
 Trust me.
-A few steps from the Trevi Fountain, in a narrow alley you will find a tiny, rustic and cozy restaurant, the L'Archetto, which has a menu with...
+A few steps from the Trevi Fountain, in a narrow alley you will find a small, rustic and cozy restaurant, L'Archetto, which has a menu with...
 100 different types of pasta!

 In its menu you will find classic dishes such as spaghetti with clams, carbonara, cacio e pepe (cheese and pepper), amatriciana, with salmon...
-Which one is the best?
+Which is the best?
 If you can't decide on just one pasta, I suggest you order the tasting that they offer with three different types of spaghetti with sauce.

 6. Visit the Pantheon, an architectural jewel